top of page

 Our Goal: $15,000

-Every dollar counts.
-The funds raised will go directly toward launching one pilot study focused on genetic disorders — including researcher support, lab materials, and data collection.
+Every dollar raised will go directly toward launching a pilot study on hereditary pancreatitis, supporting researchers, essential lab materials, and data collection.
+By funding early-stage research, we can help turn promising ideas into real medical solutions.